DennisLent/RustyRunways/commands.md

 ## Time control

 `ADVANCE <n>`: Advances the game by n hours (ticks) or until a new event occurs

+The game can also be manually progressed by 1 hour by pressing the Enter / Return Key (i.e. no input)

 ## Queries